The Goods and Services Tax and its applicability in Singapore in 2021

 The GST is an indirect levy or a consumption tax, and it applies to all goods and services imported, produced and sold in Singapore.
 The GST is collected by the Customs Authority and in order to pay it, Singapore companies must register with this authority.
 Specific GST registration requirements apply to companies operating in various sectors in Singapore.

 It is important to note that the GST applies at a standard rate, but reduced rates are also available.
 There are also various goods and services exempt from the GST, and among these, we mention financial services, the issuance of digital payment tokens, real estate leases, and sales, as well as the supply of precious metals.
 The export of goods and international services are levied a 0% GST.

 Even in the case of goods and exempt from GST in Singapore, it is important to note that these companies could be required to complete the GST registration procedure.
-Furthermore, trading companies need to comply with specific procedure with the Singapore Customs in order to be able to engage in the import-export of taxable goods and services.
-Even if the export of
+Furthermore, trading companies need to comply with specific procedures with the Singapore Customs in order to be able to engage in the import-export of taxable goods and services.

-Once registered for GST, a Singapore company is required to fist collect the due amount of money from the customers/clients and then pay the tax to the Inland Revenue Authority.
+Once registered for GST, a Singapore company is required to first collect the due amount of money from the customers/clients and then pay the tax to the Inland Revenue Authority.

 With the help of our accounting firm in Singapore, you can complete the necessary procedures related to the registration, collection and payment of the Goods and Services Tax.